quananhle/Python/Software Engineering Practicing/Leetcode/Google/2092. Find All People With Secret/README.md

         graph = collections.defaultdict(list)

         for x, y, time in meetings:
-            # if a person xi has the secret at timei, then they will share the secret with person yi, and vice versa.
+            # A person xi has the secret at timei, then they will share the secret with person yi, and vice versa.
             graph[x].append((y, time))
             graph[y].append((x, time))